What Is a Heart Murmur?

 What Problems Can Happen?

 Even though most murmurs do not mean anything is wrong, sometimes a heart problem can cause a murmur.
-The heart may have a hole in it, a heart valve may leak, or a valve may not open all the way.

 If your doctor thinks your heart murmur could be due to a heart problem, you will need to see a pediatric cardiologist (say: pee-dee-AT-rik car-dee-OL-uh-jist).
 This kind of doctor knows a lot about children's hearts.